Rajendra Nath: Career

-Initially Rajendra struggled to get roles till Sashadhar Mukherjee offered him a comedian's role in Dil Deke Dekho, a film directed by Nasir Hussain, starring Shammi Kapoor and Asha Parekh.
+Apart from acting on plays, Rajendra Nath occasionally did brief roles in films which were insignificant to the extent that no one would notice his screen presence as such.
+Besides, he used to live a somewhat carefree life, least bothered about his career.
+It was only when an annoyed Prem Nath ousted him from home that he started thinking of his career deeply.
+However, Prem Nath did give Rajendra Nath another house to live (which he used to share with Yash Johar who later became a successful film producer) besides giving him significant roles in films Shagufa in 1953 and Golconda Ka Qaidi in 1954 in which he was the side hero.
+Both these films were produced by Prem Nath himself under his production banner P. N. Films which starred himself opposite his wife Bina Rai.
+However, these films flopped.
+The latter one was also directed by Prem Nath himself; it was also dubbed in English under the title Prisoner of Golconda completed in 1954 but remained unreleased until Prem Nath's younger son Kailash "Monty" Nath released the English version in YouTube in his channel Major Mood Entertainment excluding the songs (which will be in Hindi).
+Rajendra Nath got recognition in a small comic role in the film Hum Sab Chor Hain in 1956.
+This recognition was strengthened with his role in Shararat in 1959 and then the same year Sashadhar Mukherjee offered him a comedian's role in Dil Deke Dekho, a film directed by Nasir Hussain, starring Shammi Kapoor and Asha Parekh.
 Rajendra Nath along with Asha Parekh were a regular feature in many Nasir Hussain films like Phir Wohi Dil Laya Hoon, Jab Pyar Kisi Se Hota Hai, Baharon Ke Sapne and Pyar Ka Mausam.
-He also played a villain's role in Hamrahi opposite Shashikala whose character he kills.
-He has done 187 movies.
+He also played a villainous role in Hamrahi opposite Shashikala whose character he kills.
 He was one of the most famous comedians.
 His best role as comedian was in Mere Sanam and Phir Wohi Dil Laya Hoon.
-He also played the role of Hero/Second Lead in "Vachan" and "Teen Bahuraniyan".
+He also played the role of Hero/Second Lead in Vachan and Teen Bahuraniyan.
 He played supporting roles in films like Dharkan by Devendra Goel and Jeevan Mrityu by Rajshri Productions.
 He played a buffoon called Popatlal in Jab Pyar Kisi Se Hota Hai, and since then the name became synonymous with Rajendra Nath.
 He used this name in the famous TV series Hum Paanch.